SYNTRIX

 View

-• A provider is not connected, was disconnected, or has not completed consent.
+• A provider is not connected or has not completed consent.

 • Required permissions were not granted or were later reduced.

-• The provider does not expose the data for your tenant, plan, or configuration.
+• The provider does not expose the data for your tenant or plan.

-• The signal exists but has not been produced or reported in the source system.
+• The signal exists but has not been produced in the source system.

 • Temporary provider API limitations or upstream delays.